St Mary's College, Durham: Change to a mixed college

-For several decades there had been debates about St Mary’s continuing as a single-sex college within the University, and it had been originally mooted in the 1970s that it should go mixed.
-The Middle Common Room, which consisted of postgraduate students, went mixed in the early 1990s, and by the early twenty-first century had elected its first male MCR President (John Newton held the post from 2000-2001).
+For several decades there had been debates about St Mary's continuing as a single-sex college within the university, and it had been originally mooted in the 1970s that it should go mixed.
+The Middle Common Room, which consisted of postgraduate students, went mixed in the early 1990s, and by the early twenty-first century had elected its first male MCR President (John Newton held the post from 2000 to 2001).
 St Mary's was the last of Durham's colleges to become entirely mixed when it took in both males and females at undergraduate level in 2005, ending over a hundred years of tradition.
 During the decision-making process the student body was split.
-Some members of the College felt so strongly against the proposed plans in 2000 that they protested, marching on the University Offices at Old Shire Hall.
-There had been several polls of the student body over the issue of the College going mixed, and from 1999 onwards these were held almost annually.
+Some members of the college felt so strongly against the proposed plans in 2000 that they protested, marching on the University Offices at Old Shire Hall.
+There had been several polls of the student body over the issue of the college going mixed, and from 1999 onwards these were held almost annually.
 The results tended to be close, but marginally in favour of retaining the status quo.

 The transition to a mixed college took place in 2005, and the first male JCR President, James Liddell, was elected in 2009.
 The college still provides single-sex accommodation for both sexes as and when required.
 The recently refurbished Shepherd wing of the Fergusson building is a segregated women's-only area for students who, for personal, religious or other reasons, would prefer single sex accommodation.
 A refurbishment of the Williamson building took place between July and December 2007.